Differentiating frictionally locked asperities from kinematically coupled zones: Open Research Section

 The GNSS velocity data are available as Table S3 in Supporting Information in \citet{yokota2016seafloor}.
 Python software to implement half-space elastostatic Green's function \citep{nikkhoo2015triangular} is available as ``cutde''~\citep{ben_thompson_2023_8080078}.
 A software package \citep{hori2021high} for elastostatic Green's function and associated fault geometry for the Nankai subduction zone is available as ``Green's Function Library for Subduction Zones'' (\url{https://www.jamstec.go.jp/feat/gflsz/}) from Japan Agency for Marine-Earth Science and Technology (JAMSTEC), which is created by JAMSTEC's own modification of a computer program under development by Earthquake Research Institute, the University of Tokyo.
 The library includes data modified from Japan Integrated Velocity Structure Model version 1~\citep{koketsu2009proposal,koketsu2012japan} and the Earth Gravitational Model 2008~\citep{pavlis2012development}.
 The code snippets to implement our locking inversions are available in a Zenodo public repository~\citep{sato_2025_15233612}.

 \acknowledgments The authors first greatly appreciate the kind coaching by Roland B\"{u}rgmann concerning this research field and wordings, which have deepened the first author's understanding of the source physics of asperities.
 The authors are deeply grateful to Elizabeth Sherrill, Gareth Funning, Takeshi Iinuma, and Kelin Wang for their insightful comments on the coupling semantics.
-The authors would also like to thank Eric Lindsey and the anonymous reviewer and associate editor for their careful reviews, which have \add{substantially }improved the quality of this research article.
+The authors would also like to thank Eric Lindsey, the anonymous reviewer, the anonymous associate editor, and the editor Anke Friedrich for their careful reviews, which have substantially improved the quality of this research article.
 This study was supported by JSPS KAKENHI Grant Number 23K19082.